LeifMessinger/LScript/Language goal.md

 If a typename is next to a comma, make a tuple of typenames.
 If a variable/operator is next to a comma, make a tuple of variables/operators.

+Because of the whole auto thing and how I am doing functions initially (and quite ingeniously), I might not need function types which could save a lot of time coding.